-Aim: Reach and maintain mandatory training compliance to 90% by July 2021.
+Aim: Increase Mandatory Training Compliance to 90% by April 2020.

-- ➤ There have been six consecutive increases above the mean demonstrating a clear improvement this is positive considering the challenges due to the pandemic. - Safeguarding level 3 e-learning has had a positive impact on compliance. - Face-to-face training has continued during 2021 despite staffing pressures.
-Attendance is low but courses continue to be offered. - Compliance at the end of March 2021 was 87%.
+- ➤ There have been 6 consecutive increases above the mean demonstrating a clear improvement this is positive considering the challenges due to the pandemic. - Safeguarding level 3 e-learning has had a positive impact on compliance. - Face to face training has continued during 2021 despite staffing pressures.
+Attendance is low but courses continue to be offered.